SwRI-IDEA-Lab/sunneuraloperator/notes.md

 ## TODOs

-1. Update the loader so that x and y are both contained the months, not just x
+1. Make `__getitems` in the loader work...
-2. Make `__getitems` in the loader work...
+2. Convert to lightning
-3. Convert to lightning
+3. Revise colormap, if grayscale is not giving enough info